cairo-book/cairo-book/src/ch99-01-03-01-contract-storage.md

 ## Storing Enums

-Enums can be written to storage similarly to struct, by implementing the `store` trait for the enum.
+Enums can be written to storage similarly to struct, by implementing the `store` trait for that enum.

 ```rust, noplayground
 {{#rustdoc_include ../listings/ch06-enums-and-pattern-matching/no_listing_08_enum_storage/src/lib.cairo:enum_store}}